 Conversa gives you important choices about your personal information, including:

-By agreeing to use the Services, which involve sending you invitations to individual chat sessions via ordinary email or text messages, you are indicating that you understand that ordinary email or text may not be secure and you nonetheless want to receive your invitations to chat sessions via ordinary email or text messages.
+By agreeing to use the Services, which involve sending you invitations to individual chat sessions by ordinary email or text messages, as applicable, you are indicating that you understand that ordinary email or text may not be secure and you nonetheless want to receive your invitations to chat sessions via ordinary email or text messages.

-You may have certain rights under HIPAA or other applicable law to access the personal information we have collected about you.
-Some providers require that requests for access to information be handled through them.
-If you’d like a copy of personal information we have about you, you can contact your provider, or you may contact us at email@example.com.
-Please be aware that we may need to direct you to send your request to your provider for handling your request.
+You may have certain rights under applicable privacy law to access, amend, delete, or make do-not-sell requests regarding the personal information we have collected about you.
+Most Conversa Customers require that these requests be handled through them.
+If you’d like to exercise your rights regarding your personal information, you should contact the Conversa Customer making the Services available to you.
+You may also contact us at firstname.lastname@example.org. but please be aware that we may direct you to send your request to the Conversa Customer.

 We are committed to maintaining the security of personal information.
 We use reasonable and appropriate technical, administrative, and physical controls to protect personal information from loss, misuse, or alteration.
 If we share personal information with vendors, we subject them to contractual and legal controls regarding the protection, use, and disclosure of the information.
 However, because there is always some risk that unauthorized or illegal access to your information could occur or that data sent over the Internet could be intercepted, we cannot guarantee absolute data security.

-California recently enacted a law requiring websites to explain certain online practices regarding tracking of visitors.
+California law requires websites to explain certain online practices regarding tracking of visitors.
 Some web browsers have a “Do Not Track” feature that lets a user have the browser notify websites that the user does not want to have his or her online activities tracked.
 Our website and Services currently do not respond to such browser-initiated signals.

 Conversa does not disclose personal information to third parties for their direct marketing purposes.